 Work package number 8 Start date or starting event: Month 12 Work package title Radioactive Ion Beams Quality Improvements Activity Type RTD Person-months 96 (ESR15: Mathieu Augustin 36 m onths; ESR16: Carla Babcock 36 months and ER3: Person-months Andrey Shornikov 24 months) Associated Partners JYFI, MPIK, NSCL-MSU, Scientific Magnetics, Objectives The ESRs will acquire the necessary knowledge and collaborate to the different studies for Objectives the improvements of the radioactive is on beam quality in both resolution and purity.
 1. ESR15: Define the functional and d technical specifications for the production of an off- line separator 2.
-ESR15: Assembly and commissio 3.
-ESR15 : Carry out design study of f a high resolution magnet including the integration of multi-pole corrections ecifications and participate in the call for tender for the Description of work procurement in industry Description of work 5.
-ESR16: Elaborate a functional and conceptual design of a Radio Frequency Quadrupole Cooler and Buncher (RFQCB) 6.
-ESR16 : Provide a design for a pre 7.
+ESR15: Assembly and commissio f a high resolution magnet including the integration of multi-pole corrections 4.
+ESR15: Elaborate the technical specifications and participate in the call for tender for the Description of work procurement in industry Description of work 5.
+ESR16 : Elaborate a functional and conceptual design of a Radio Frequency Quadrupole Cooler and Buncher (RFQCB) 6.
+ESR16: Provide a design for a pre-mass separator and setup a test stand 7.
 ER3: Carry out high-current electron beam simulations in order to establish a viable electron beam design 8.
-ER3: Carry out beam-optics simulation of the A/q-separator connecting the EBIS breeder to the existing linac ( D36.
-Specifications for Off-line sep D37.
+ER3: Carry out beam-optics simulation of the A/q-separator connecting the EBIS breeder to the existing linac D36.
+Specifications for Off-line sep ereter (ECD15) D37.
 Full design Report of high resolution magnet (ESR15) D38.
-Specifications for call for tend uency Quadrupole Cooler and Buncher (ESR16) Conceptual Design Report of a Pre-mass separator Deliverables (ESR16) · I II' · · · · · · · · · · · · · · · · journal publication on test results (ESR16) c field configuration and electron beam design (ER3) n of electron gun, drift tube structures and collector (ER3) D44.
-Final report on magnetic fie ld algotron beam and ion ontice algotron collector ld, electron beam and ion optics, electron collector design and charge breeding pe HOHHance (EKS)
+Specifications for call for tender (ESR15) uency Quadrupole Cooler and Buncher (ESR16) Conceptual Design Report of a Pre-mass separator (ESR16) consopular 2 stages report of a 110 mass separator Deliverables journal publication on test results (ESR16) 1 c field configuration and electron beam design (ER3) n of electron gun, drift tube structures and collector (ER3) 5 , D44.
+Final report on magnetic fie ld, electron beam and ion optics, electron collector design and charge breeding pe rformance (ER3)